 Descomposició de dades (descomposició geomètrica vs. estructures recursives) per arquitectures amb memoria compartida.
 Localitat en l'accés a les dades en arquitectures paral·leles de memòria compartida.
 Generació de codi en funció de la descomposició de dades.
 Breu introducció a les arquitectures de memòria distribuïda i la seva programació (cas concret: MPI).

-Midterm problems review
+Exam problems review

 Assimilation of fundamental concepts and tools for modeling and analyzing the behavior of parallel applications